Wisconsin Bounty Hunter Guide: Requirements and Steps

-Private investigators in Wisconsin must take and pass the private investigator exam.
+Private investigators in Wisconsin must take and pass the private detective exam.
 The exam is based on Wisconsin statutes and the administrative code relating to the private detective profession.
 A score of 84% or higher is required to pass; if you fail the exam, you can retake it after 30 days.
 After the Department receives your application for licensure, you will receive directions on how to schedule the exam via email.

 3. Receive your license.

-Once you complete the steps above, you will become a licensed private investigator.
+Once you complete the steps above, you will become a licensed private detective.
 In Wisconsin, private detectives must renew their license on August 31 of the even year.
 As of April 2016, the renewal fee was $115.
 Along with your renewal application, you must submit to a criminal background check and you must submit Form 456, which states you are employed with a licensed private detective agency.